MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Office-365-custom-connectors.md

 The Teams connectors are transitioning to a new URL to enhance security.
 During transition, you'll receive a notification to update the configured connector.
 Update your connector at the earliest to prevent any disruption to connector services.
 To update your connector:

-1. In the connectors configuration page, check for **Attention Required** message adjacent to your configured connector.
+1. In the connectors configuration page, check for **Attention Required** message next to the configured connector.

    ![Screenshot of the Attention Required message.](media/Teams_Attention_Required_message.png)